 The Story of Velma, Oklahoma

-Compiled by Donald F. Scott
+Donald F. Scott

 To give a complete and documented history of Velma, Oklahoma, its geography, its people, its many hardships and its prosperity would be impossible.
 The story of Velma is to show its many assets.
 We are indebted to the many oil companies that have their various operations in the Velma field, yet farming and ranching are of the oldest industrial operation in this area.